The University of Tokyo

 - improved their intercultural communication skills as a result of collaboration in research projects and presentations with fellow students from different countries of the world.

-Number of participants: 20 in total (approximately 15 undergraduate students from overseas universities, and 5 undergraduate students from the University of Tokyo).
+Number of Participants: About 20 in total (including 3-5 undergraduate students from the University of Tokyo).

 Accomodation: We will book hotel for all international participants.
 International participants do not need make their own reservation.

-Health insurance: International participants will be covered by health insurance during the program period.
-The insurance premium is included in above-mentioned tuition and fees.
+Health Insurance: International participants will be covered by health insurance during the program period.
+The insurance premium is included in above-mentioned program fee.
 No extra fee is required.

 - one 3-page double-spaced essay in English outlining why you are interested in this program and what you want to learn from it;